josefjura/masap/README.md

 # masap
-Is minimal set of configuration files and direcoty structure for angular application.
+Is minimal set of configuration files and directory structure for angular application.
-Use npm start for start application.
+Use npm start to start application.